zivcroitoru/catwalk-client/FS-CLIENT-PROMPT.md

 - Error handling: As for now, we will not be adding error message types for various failure scenarios.
 As long as we don't have specific errors, talking about this is irrelevant
 - Game ID / Room ID: For now, let's not add this at all.
 Note that if the WS is disconnected, the player will have no way of re-entering the room.
 - Rooms Management: There should not be any persistence of game results, everything is purely in-memory and singleton

+IMPORTANT NOTE: WE NEED TO TAKE IT ONE STEP AT A TIME, NOT CHANGE THE WHOLE CODE AT ONCE.
+Let's build a list of tasks, complete one each time, add debugging, run the game.
+We first want to make sure we have a connection, then we want to see the player and their data in the logging when entering the waiting room, then waiting room counter increaces only with more players joining.
+WE FIRST LOOK AT WAITING ROOM ONLY, IGNORING THE OTHER PHASES FOR NOW.